 Irving, Celtics beat Heat 107-99 for 4th straight win

+Kevin Durant added 20 points and Stephen Curry had 11 points and 12 assists for Golden State.

+Ivica Zubac led Los Angeles with 18 points.
+The Lakers were without their primary playmakers in LeBron James, Lonzo Ball and Rajon Rondo.
+They fell to 5-9 without James, whose left groin strain has forced him out for the longest stretch of his 16-year career.

-PHILADELPHIA (AP) — Joel Embiid had 32 points and 14 rebounds to lead the Philadelphia 76ers past fellow MVP contender James Harden and the Houston Rockets 121-93 on Monday night.
+PHILADELPHIA (AP) — Joel Embiid had 32 points and 14 rebounds to lead Philadelphia past fellow MVP contender James Harden and Houston.

-Harden, selected Western Conference player of the week on Monday, finished with 37 points — giving him 20 straight games with at least 30.
+Harden, selected Western Conference player of the week earlier in the day, finished with 37 points — giving him 20 straight games with at least 30.

 Embiid’s 24 first-half points helped Philadelphia to a 65-50 halftime lead, and he punctuated an entertaining opening 24 minutes by pinning Harden’s layup attempt with 7.5 seconds left for a crowd-pleasing block.
 The duo had to be separated with 38.7 seconds left in the half, with each being issued a technical, after Harden took exception to Embiid’s foul on him.